hcs42/heapkeeper-old/doc/architecture.rst

 .. image:: module_deps.png

-Since :mod:`heaplib` contains general library functions, it does not use any other modules of Heapkeeper, but all the other modules may use it.
-Both :mod:`heapia` and :mod:`heapcustomlib` use :mod:`heapmanip`, since :mod:`heapmanip` implements the data types that make the heap. :mod:`heapia` uses :mod:`heapcustomlib` only for setting sensible default values for certain callback functions.
+Since :mod:`hkutils` contains general library functions, it does not use any other modules of Heapkeeper, but all the other modules may use it.
+Both :mod:`hkshell` and :mod:`hkcustomlib` use :mod:`hklib`, since :mod:`hklib` implements the data types that make the heap. :mod:`hkshell` uses :mod:`hkcustomlib` only for setting sensible default values for certain callback functions.

 .. _testing: